-Note: The design rules in Design Check: PLL Messages on page 150 are also applicable to fractional PLL blocks.
+Note: The design rules in Design Check: PLL Messages on page 153 are also applicable to fractional PLL blocks.
+The messages in this topic apply to fractional PLLs only.

 When you check your design, the Interface Designer applies design rules to your configuration settings.
 The following tables show some of the error messages you may encounter and explains how to fix them.